Our Team

 Vancouver General Hospital

-Sahi recently graduated from UBC studying Microbiology and Immunology.
-He is currently involved with EMED study at Vancouver General Hospital.
-His research interests include substance use, mental health, and how it may stem from childhood trauma.
-Outside of the Moe Lab, he is involved with clinical research at the BC Children’s Hospital Emergency Department, as well as concurrent disorder research at Red Fish Healing Centre.
-In his spare time, Sahi enjoys playing unnecessarily complicated board games, badminton, and spending quality time with friends.
+Sahi graduated from UBC with a BSc in Microbiology and Immunology and is pursuing his MSc in Experimental Medicine.
+He is currently involved with EMED study as a Research Assistant at Vancouver General Hospital.
+His research interests include substance use, mental health, and addictions.
+Outside of the Moe Lab, he is involved with clinical research at the Rapid Access Addictions Clinic, and as an advocate at a poverty law clinic.
+In his spare time, Sahi enjoys biking, rock climbing, and playing unnecessarily complicated board games.

 Emma Uphill, BA